crcn/aerial/README.md

 Aerial is a virtual browser for visually creating web applications.

 #### Use cases

+Aerial is currently powering [Tandem](http://tandemcode.com/), but it can be used in many other use cases:

+- Running your application in a headless environment such as NodeJS with access to real browser rendering engines via [Browsertap](http://browsertap.com/)
+- Visual QA testing
+- Your own visual editor

 #### Example